jackdahms/gags/README.md

     - raw_text: as scraped from HTML

 ## Low priority:
+- clean up everything
+- ugly when progress smaller than text
+- ugly when progress bar created but 0 songs loaded, then progress bar dissapears because song loads in <1s
+- default search for radiohead
+- better job method design
+- only using polling for long jobs?
+    - don't need to wait five seconds if songs are already scraped
+- mongo automatically delete jobs
+- add api exception for status()
+- use single data parameter when rendering templates and store that in base.html head so all javascript files have acces to flask variables
 - don't change styling of artist name input in search box
 - if artist is past TTL, refresh
 - what to do about punctuation?